material-motion/material-motion/concepts/patterns.md

 ## The Intention/Actor pattern

-The Intention/Actor pattern separates **what** from **how** in a motion system.
+The Intention/Actor pattern separates the **description** of motion from its **execution**.

-Intentions are the what in a system while Actors are the how.
+Intentions represent the description.
+Actors represents the execution.

 This pattern is important because it allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.